Thinking Beyond the Document

 • Tell the computer what the metadata is: This approach leverages talented, skilled, and experienced business domain experts and knowledge engineers to piece together the metadata so that the metadata becomes available to the computer based system.

 Because acquiring this knowledge, called knowledge acquisition, can be slow and tedious; much of the future of internetworked computer based systems depends on breaking the metadata acquisition bottleneck and in codifying and representing a large knowledge infrastructure.
 However, this is not an “either/or” question.
 Both manual and automated knowledge acquisition methods can be used together.
 Manually created metadata are used to prime the pump; then machine learning can build on that foundation.
+Humans and machines can work together to curate this important metadata.

 Machine learning or deep learning systems work best if the system you are using them to model has a high tolerance to error.
 These types of systems work best for things like: